Jesse T. Clark

 Jesse T. Clark, Matthew P. Dube and Richard J. Powell.
 2020.
 “Stemming the Tide: The Impact of Redistricting on the 2018 Midterm Election."
 In The Unforeseen Impacts of the 2018 Midterms.
 Tauna S. Sisco, Jennifer C. Lucas, Christopher J. Galdieri (eds.).
 Palgrave Pivot, Cham.
 10.1007/978-3-030-37940-7

-My work has been conditionally accepted at Political Analysis and has recently been featured in Election Law Journal and The Unforseen Impacts of the 2018 US Midterms (Palgrave)
+My work has recently been featured in Political Analysis, Election Law Journal, Journal of Computational Social Science, and The Unforseen Impacts of the 2018 US Midterms (Palgrave)